- How Can You Prepare Your Private Group Tutorials?

 “A good teacher can inspire hope, ignite the imagination, and instill a love of learning.” - Brad Henry

-We often say that private tutorials, be them individual private tutorials or group private tutorials, are a special moment for students to learn, fill in gaps in their knowledge, and progress in a given subject.
+We often say that private tutorials, be they individual private tutorials or group private tutorials, are a special moment for students to learn, fill in gaps in their knowledge, and progress in a given subject.

-Here is our advice for private tutors wanting to teach groups, how they can effectively provide instruction to groups, and the types of learning strategies they should employ to optimise the student learning process.
+Here is our advice for private tutors wanting to teach groups, how they can effectively provide instruction to groups, and the types of learning strategies they should employ to optimize the student learning process.

 How Can You Prepare Your Private Group Tutorials?

-Providing academic support is often presented as the ideal jobs for students looking to make ends meet.
+Providing academic support is often presented as the ideal job for students looking to make ends meet.
 That said, this isn’t necessarily true as more and more people are tutoring as a full-time job.